harini-arnolda/frontend-challenge/f1_champions/README.md

 ## How it has been implemented.

 ### Project uses the react-redux architecture.
-Please refer the below details on understand how it has been implemented.
+Please refer the below details to understand how it has been implemented.

 The project was setup using [Create React App](https://github.com/facebook/create-react-app) and customized to facilitate the requirements.<br>

-The Code structure used is a slight variation of "Rails-Style" structure where actions components and reducers are put into separate folders.<br>
+The Code structure used is a slight variation of "Rails-Style" structure where actions, components and reducers are put into separate folders.<br>

 Redux is used in order to manage the state of the application.<br>